 - The SQEI management system shall be applied to Global Headquarter (CGH), Koyasu Office & Research Park and all the site offices that perform the operations of Chiyoda business.

 Chiyoda Corporation implements environmental training in house and expert training in outside when needed to aquire the special qualifications as the following.

-9 (nine) trainings for acquiring specialized EMS knowledge were held in the FY2018, with topics including introductory and advanced health, safety and environmental management and environmental laws especially for the waste management.
+9 (nine) trainings for acquiring specialized EMS knowledge were held as of the end of March in 2022, with topics including introductory and advanced health, safety and environmental management and environmental laws especially for the waste management.
 In addition, pre-assignment supervisor consultation were provided for all site managers.

 General environmental training:

 General information about the environment and biodiversity is disclosed on the Company intranet for employees to learn about at their own convenience.

 By the end of March in 2022, Chiyoda Corporation did not received any punishments and penalty on environmental issues.

 Chiyoda Corporation’s main operations are in the engineering, procurement and construction (EPC) of plants/facilities, project management with the related support services and research and development.
 We categorize these operations into EPC, Office and R&D activities, as shown in the figure below, which also correspond to our environmental activity categories.

 Chiyoda Corporation has set HSE objectives for the three areas of EPC, office and R&D. In addition, in Japan and overseas we contribute to the environment through our core business and monitor environmental impact at construction sites and offices while energetically undertaking environmental activities such as promoting recycling and green procurement..

 Chiyoda Corporation will contribute to the development of a sustainable society by making more effective proposals such as reducing the impact on the environment and cosidering the viewpoint of the life cycle.